MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-delete-restore.md

 3. In the **Network Devices** pane, right-click a device that was discovered by recursive discovery, and then select **Delete**.

-4. You will be prompted with a message asking you to confirm that you want to stop monitoring the selected network device.
+4. You'll be prompted with a message asking you to confirm that you want to stop monitoring the selected network device.
 Select **Yes**.

 5. Select **Discovery Rules**.